 Parking Rules and Regulations

-- Unpaid tickets will be billed to a student’s account.
+Unpaid tickets will be billed to a student’s account.
 Remember that vehicles may be towed for accumulating unpaid tickets.
-Repeated failure to abide by College policy may result in suspension of parking privileges and/or disciplinary action.
-Please refer all questions or concerns about College Parking Policy to the Director of Campus Safety (Hardees Building)
+Repeated failure to abide by University policy may result in suspension of parking privileges and/or disciplinary action.
+Please refer all questions or concerns about University Parking Policy to the Director of Campus Safety (Hardees Building)

 Students are reminded that Tyler Drive is considered a state road and is subject to all North Carolina traffic laws.